 As I have begun racing trails it has been mind-blowing how many opportunities and fresh new ideas, of how I can progress not only as a runner, but an athlete and person, have been consuming and engulfing my imagination.
 I feel reawaken and brought back to life as I plan to create a life that encompasses these goals and aspirations.

 My first few years in this sport have been more than amazing.
 I've traveled all over the United States and even to new countries.
 And no matter how the races have panned out the feeling I walk away with is always the same: gratitude.
 I am more excited than I have ever been for a new year as I have set my sights high.
-With a few USA Championships on my schedule and some new International competitions, I believe that this will be the year I push myself to even higher level of competition.
+With new types of mountain races on my schedule and some new International competitions, I believe that this will be the year I push myself to even higher level of competition.

 My personal mantra when it comes to running is to be balanced as an athlete and person.
 Aside from trail running I like to do a handful of other things such as : climbing, hiking, spearfishing, canyoneering, riding my motorcycle, snowboarding, songwriting, camping, and just flat out anything outside.